Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production from stationary processes

-We can check the previous result analytically when neglecting the expansion of the Universe,\footnote{In this case, one can find an analytical expression for any wave number $k$, but we avoid writing it explicitly, for simplicity.}
+We recover the previous result analytically when neglecting the expansion of the Universe,\footnote{In this case, one can find an analytical expression for any wave number $k$, here avoided for the sake of brevity.}

 where Erf$(x)$ is the error function.
 Taking the limits $\delta \tfin \ll 1/(p v_{\rm sw})$ and $\delta \tfin \gg 1/(p v_{\rm sw})$, we find the two asymptotic behaviors mentioned above,

 Including the effect of the expansion of the Universe leads to the same short-duration regime, and the limit at large $\delta \tfin p v_{\rm sw}$ becomes